FarmBot-Docs/farmbot-genesis/v1.6/assembly/gantry/assemble-the-gantry-wheel-plates.md

 {%
 include callout.html
 type="hand-spock-o"
 content="You need to assemble a left-hand and right-hand version of the gantry wheel plate assemblies.
-To reduce the liklihood of an assembly mistake, we recommend laying out the gantry wheel plates as a mirror image of each other and attaching all of the wheels facing towards you."
+To reduce the likelihood of an assembly mistake, we recommend laying out the gantry wheel plates as a mirror image of each other and attaching all of the wheels facing towards you."
 %}

 # Step 1: Attach the upper V-wheels